KDCube is built around bundles

 Discovery and Loading

-Bundle source lives in git.
-On deployment the platform clones the configured repo and ref, imports the module, and finds the class decorated with @agentic_workflow.
-The loader extracts interface metadata (decorators for widgets, APIs, message handler) and builds a BundleInterfaceManifest that the REST layer uses for routing.
+Bundle source can come from git or from a mounted local bundle path.
+The platform resolves the configured bundle source, imports the module, and finds the class decorated with @agentic_workflow.
+The loader extracts interface metadata (decorators for widgets, APIs, message handler, and background job handler) and builds a BundleInterfaceManifest that the REST layer and processor use for routing.

 Singleton Instance Model

 By default each incoming turn or operation creates a fresh entrypoint instance.
-When the registry sets singleton=true, the platform caches and reuses one instance per loaded bundle spec in the current process.
+When the registry sets singleton=true, the platform caches and reuses one instance per loaded bundle spec in the current process worker.

 Initialization Hooks